K-12 School Library Media Specialist (21 credits) and/or Certification for Public Librarians (21 credits)

 Academic Credit Options (ACO) at the University of Nevada, Reno offers all of the required courses for the K-12 School Library Media Specialist through the Nevada Department of Education under NAC 391.255 and NAC 391.265 (www.doe.nv.gov/uploadedFiles/ndedoenvgov/content/Educator_Licensure/School_Library_Media_Specialist.pdf), and for public librarian certification through the Nevada State Library and Archives under NRS 379.0073 and NAC 379.020 (nsla.libguides.com/library-resources/library-certification)

 The courses also may be of interest to BGS students and others interested in gaining foundational knowledge of libraries and librarianship.
-Each certification requires 21 credits (7 courses) which may be taken for undergraduate or graduate credit.
+Each certification requires 21 credits (seven courses) that may be taken for undergraduate or graduate credit.
 Six of these courses are applicable to both certifications, and may be taken in any order (except EDUC 475/675):

 click to expand/collapse EDUC 477/677 Technology in the Library (offered every Fall)